History and Culture Classes at St. John Cantius Church

 Instructors: Nick Chapello and Canons Regular of St. John Cantius.

-In addition to our popular classical languages program (Latin, Greek, and Hebrew), we are offering also a guided reading and discussion series focusing on the customs and traditions of the Church’s liturgical year.
-We will use Rev. Pius Parsch’s The Church’s Year of Grace, Volume III from Parsch’s five-volume series recently republished by St. John Cantius’ Biretta Books.
-Other supplemental materials will be used, also.
+In addition to our popular classical languages program (Latin, Greek, and Hebrew), we are also offering a guided reading and discussion series focusing on the customs and traditions of the Church’s liturgical year.
+We will use Rev. Pius Parsch’s, The Church’s Year of Grace, Volume IV, from Parsch’s five-volume series recently republished by St. John Cantius’ Biretta Books.
+Other supplemental materials will also be used.

-To register. contact Nick Chapello at nchapello@birettabooks.com, or register in person on April 16th.
-The textbook is The Church’s Year of Grace - Volume III, which can be purchased at the Biretta Books kiosk on the lower level of St. John Cantius Church or online here.
+To register. contact Nick Chapello at nchapello@birettabooks.com, or register in person on June 18th.
+The textbook is The Church’s Year of Grace - Volume IV, which can be purchased at the Biretta Books kiosk on the lower level of St. John Cantius Church or online here.
 Donation: $ 30